Measles - Medical Condition

 Measles is caused by a type of virus called a paramyxovirus.
-It’s transmitted in tiny droplets when an infected person coughs, breathes, or sneezes.
-Unlike the influenza virus, the measles virus can’t survive for very long on objects like doorknobs and telephones.
-Nevertheless, it’s an airborne virus, which means it is highly contagious.
-Research shows that only 10% of unvaccinated people who share a house with a measles patient escape infection.
+It is a highly contagious virus, usually transmitted in tiny droplets when an infected person coughs, breathes, or sneezes.
+The measles virus can also survive for approximately 2 hours on infected surfaces like doorknobs and telephones.
+Research shows that only 10% of unvaccinated people who share a house with a measles patient avoid infection.

 For 1 or 2 weeks after an infection, the virus multiplies without causing any symptoms.
 This is called the incubation period.
 After that, symptoms such as cough, fever, runny nose, red eyes, and tearing will appear.
 Children may also become irritable.